sonnyparlin/sonnyparlin.github.com/_posts/2020-10-24-if-anyone-else-has-samsung-galaxy-book.md

 WantedBy=basic.target
 ```

-<p>As you can see it makes a call to /usr/local/bin/headphones, this file looks like so:</p>
+As you can see it makes a call to /usr/local/bin/headphones, this file looks like so:

 ```bash
 [root@localhost ~]# cat /usr/local/bin/headphones